asg017/sqlite-lines/benchmarks/README.md

 ## CAVEAT: BENCHMARKS ARE HARD

-These aren't
+These aren't 100% conclusive "sqlite-lines is the fastest" benchmarks.
 Instead, these are some real-life cases where I found a need for a line-oriented or NDJSON parser, and I reached for the most familar and easiest CLI-based tools to make a comparison.

 If you think these are incomplete, or I'm mis-using one of these tools, or there's another tools that isn't included, file an issue.